 - 1. Chicken Pox Children may return to school after seven days if chicken pox are crusted and dry. - 2.
 Scarlet Fever (Scarletina) Children may return upon recovery, but no sooner than one week from onset. - 3.
-Strep Throat Children may return after 24 hours if they are under treatment of a physician and have no fever.
+Strep Throat Children may return after 24 hours if they are under treatment of a physician and have no fever. - 4.
+Vomiting- Children may return after 24 hours after last episode. - 5.
+Diarrhea- Children may return after 24 hours after last episode - 6.
+Covid- Children may return after 10 days past the start of the symptoms or 10 days past positive test - Eyes Any child with reddened or inflamed eye may be excluded until the eye is completely clear or a doctor's statement is submitted allowing his or her return.

-- 4. Vomiting Children may return after 24 hours after last episode. - 5.
-Diarrhea Children may return after 24 hours after last episode - 6.
-Covid Children may return after 10 days past the start of the symptoms or 10 days past positive test - Eyes Any child with reddened or inflamed eye may be excluded until the eye is completely clear or a doctor's statement is submitted allowing his or her return. - 8.
-Skin Any child with a skin rash or sores such as scabies or impetigo may be excluded until skin is clear or a doctor's statement is submitted allowing his or her return. - 9.
-Head Lice Children with head lice will be excluded from school and may return only after disinfestations is complete and the hair is "nit free."
+- 8. Skin Any child with a skin rash or sores such as scabies or impetigo may be excluded until skin is clear or a doctor' statement is submitted allowing his or her return. - 9.
+Head Lice For cases of head lice, students are excused for 3 days for each occurrence to allow time for proper treatment and eradication.